Where to Find Information

 All Academic Certifications and Proof of Enrollment

 If official proof of student enrollment or graduation is required by an employer or another entity, please visit the Office of the University Registrar.
 Current matriculated students can request enrollment certification via SSOL.
-For academic certification, an official document provided by the University Registrar verifying your dates of attendance, award of degree, and/or student status (full-time or part-time) by semester, please visit the Office of the University Registrar: Certifications.
+For academic certification, an official document provided by the University Registrar verifying dates of attendance, award of degree, and/or student status (full-time or part-time) by semester, please visit the Office of the University Registrar: Certifications.

 Deadlines: Last Day to Drop or Change to R Grade or Pass/Fail